jtolchard/SCANS/README.md

 <img width="1834" alt="Make your README2" src="https://github.com/jtolchard/SCANS/assets/50239502/9192c740-109a-4b6d-b935-cd2844792e58">

 ## Overview
-SCANS is a simple system that provides a framework for monitoring and analysis of log files.
-It is geared towards the analysis of NMR spectrometers, but in principle, any system can be monitored, for example, standalone machines attached to gyrotrons or compressors - as long as consistently formatted log files are generated.
-For the moment, it is simple in its analysis but less so in its setup.
+SCANS brings together multiple open-source tools and custom Python scripts to provide basic dashboard monitoring, with easily customizable analysis and data visualisations.
+It was created with NMR laboratories in mind, however, data from any system can easily be incorporated.
+Provided examples include monitoring RAID-array capacity, API-retrieved data mining, Bruker-HLMU web-scraping, and monitoring of industrial hardware such as compressors (via serial-USB ModBus-RTU connection).

+Disclaimer... for the moment, SCANS is simple in its analysis and compute requirements but less-so in its manual setup.
+I am working towards an automated setup tool.

 SCANS works using a series of python scripts within containerized environments which allows SCANS to be secure, cross-platform, and easy to setup.